lhunath/scripts/README.markdown

 ### Usage
-The recommended way of using `bashlib` is by creating a symlink in `PATH` to the `bashlib` script in your your check-out of this repo.
+The recommended way of using `bashlib` is by creating a symlink in `PATH` to the `bashlib` script in your check-out of this repo.
 Eg.

     ln -s ~/.src/scripts/bash/bashlib/bashlib ~/.bin/